spmpl-pl/ztm/README.md

 # ZTM Command-Line interface
-ZTM (ZTM Warszawa) command-line interface to get timetables, routes, vehicle locations and more from api.um.warszawa.pl.
-The project is written in python as a one file program.
+The ZTM is a commandline interface for downloading and presenting API data published by the Public Transport Authority (Zarząd Transportu Miejskiego/ZTM) on Warsaw Public Transport (Warszawski Transport Publiczny/WTP).
+With the program, you can see timetables, routes, vehicle location and more data available on api.um.warszawa.pl.

 > [!IMPORTANT]
-> Before using the script, please set the ZTM_API variable with command: `export ZTM_API=(apikey)`
+> Before using the program, please set the ZTM_API variable with command: `export ZTM_API=(apikey)`
 > You can obtain the APIKEY on https://api.um.warszawa.pl/

 ### Usage: